 - Create a custom LinkedIn URL with your name (Displays nicely on a resume).
 Follow these steps

 - Upload projects and other media to your profile Summary.

 - Once your profile is complete, follow companies and like company content that interests you (especially if you apply to them).

 - Build your company target list by checking out similar companies that you’re finding.

-- Find alumni who work at companies that interest you, and create targeted messaging that acknowledges that shared connection of UIC.
+- Find alumni who work at companies that interest you and create targeted messaging with a shared connection to UIC.

-- Check out additional tips from LinkedIn including the profile checklist, how to network via LinkedIn and how to search for UIC alumni.
+Below are additional tips from LinkedIn, including a profile checklist, how to network via LinkedIn and how to search for UIC alumni